ericabouaf/a2a-registry/doc/project-requirements.md

 		1. Re-fetch the AgentCard from the agent's URL (or new URL if provided)
 		2. Validate the fetched AgentCard
 		3. Update the stored data (note: if the fetched AgentCard has a different name, this should fail)
-		4. Update the updatedAt timestamp
-	•	Returns 200 with the updated RegistryAgent resource.
+	•	Returns 200 with the updated AgentCard resource.
 	•	Returns 404 if agent does not exist.
 	•	Returns 400 if the AgentCard cannot be fetched/validated or if the name has changed.